How Much Does Underpinning Cost in 2025?

 One of the main causes of subsidence is leaking gutters and drains.
 If an excessive amount of water leaks into the soil, this can wash the foundations away, resulting in subsidence.

-To fix this issue, you should have your gutters or drains repairing or replaced immediately to prevent further damage.
+To fix this issue, you should have your gutters/drains repaired or replaced immediately to prevent further damage.

-The cost of repairing gutters is around £18 - £30 per metre, while replacement costs about £40 to £50 per metre.
+The cost of repairing gutters is around £18 to £30 per metre, while replacement costs about £40 to £50 per metre.

 To repair your drains, you should expect to pay around £60 to £100 per metre or £120 to £600 per metre to replace your drainage.